dpc10ster/RJafroc/cran-comments.md

 1. `devtools::check_win_devel`, `devtools::check_win_release` and `devtools::check_win_oldrelease`: each of these generated one note:
 * checking CRAN incoming feasibility
 Maintainer: 'Dev Chakraborty <dpc10ster@gmail.com>'.
 This is expected because I am the maintainer.
+1. Additionally, the tests cited possibly misspelled words in the DESCRIPTION file, all of which are false positives.

 ## Other platform portability
 1. CRAN compatibility was tested using `rhub::check_for_cran()`: This yielded 2 NOTES: